WebDevStudios/nextjs-wordpress-starter/README.md

 ### Git Branches

+- `develop` - auto deploys on Vercel
+- `staging` - auto deploys on Vercel
-- `main` - auto deploys
+- `main` - auto deploys on Vercel
 - `Pull Requests` - deployment previews are automatically generated by Vercel

 ### Git Workflow

-1. Create a `feature` branch off `main`
+1. Create a `feature` branch off `staging`
 2. Open a draft Pull Request on Github
 3. When finished with your work, fill out the PR template and publish your PR
 4. Vercel will create a deployment preview.
 It must pass and deploy successfully
-5. After peer review, PR will be merged back into `main`
+5. After peer review, PR will be merged back into `staging`
 6. Repeat ♻️

 ### Credentials

-- WordPress - `1password --> "Next.js on WPE"`
+- WordPress - `1password --> Next.js Starter --> WordPress`
-- Environment Variable - `1password --> "Next.js Environment Variables"`
 - To view hosting dashboards, ping Greg

 ## :octocat: Contributing